emqx/emqx-docs/en_US/security/authn/redis.md

 ## Redis connection information

-For Redis basic connection information, it needs to ensure that all nodes in the cluster can access.
+For Redis basic connection information, it needs to ensure that all nodes in the EMQX cluster can access Redis.

 ```bash
 # etc/plugins/emqx_auth_redis.conf